 When brothers and sisters are feeling negative and weak, we should be sympathetic toward their difficulties, treat them as our equals, help and support them with love and patience and talk heart-to-heart with them, for only by doing these things can good results be achieved.
 From our experiences, however, we see that, at the very beginning we are able to help and support our brothers and sisters with love, but when their negativity persists after supporting them a few times, we then stop being loving and patient with them.
 Instead, we live within our satanic disposition of arrogance and self-conceitedness, we belittle and look down on our brothers and sisters in our hearts, we decide that they are not pursuers of the truth, and thereafter when we help and support them, we are condescending and preach doctrine to them, and we even begin to lecture them.
 By fellowshiping in this way, all we do is make our brothers and sisters feel constrained, so much so that they even begin to feel aversion toward us, and thus their problems are naturally left unresolved.

 To take a recent example, the husband of Sister Zhang from our church had an affair and her life became very painful, and her heart was no longer present during gatherings.
 When I saw Sister Zhang feeling negative and weak, pained and upset, I felt bad too, and I went to her home many times to help and support her.
 After some time, however, her negative and weak state was still no better, and I began to become prejudiced against her.
 I thought: “I’ve tried to help you so many times, so how can you still be so negative?”
 Whenever I tried to help her after that, my tone became hard, and I wanted her to act according to the standards I demanded of her.
 In the end, not only were her difficulties not resolved, but she stopped wanting to speak with me anymore, and I felt darkness and distress in my heart.
 At that point, I went before God to seek and pray, and I read these words of God: “God uses His words, His truth and His life to continuously provide for man, to support man.
-When man is weak, when man is feeling down, God certainly does not speak harshly, saying: ‘Do not feel down.
-What are you down for?
-What are you weak for?
-What is there to be weak about?
-You are so weak and always so down.
-What is the point in living?
-Just die!’ … The reason why God does not act this way is because of His essence, the essence of the holiness of God.
+When man is weak, when man is feeling dispirited, God certainly does not speak harshly, saying: ‘Do not feel dispirited.
+What is there to be dispirited about?
+Why are you weak?
+What reason is there to be weak?
+You are always so weak, and you are always so negative!
+What is the use of you being alive?
+Just die and have done with it!’ … The reason why God does not act in this way is because of His essence, the essence of the holiness of God.
 His love for man, His treasuring and cherishing of man cannot be expressed clearly in just one or two sentences.
 It is not something that is brought about by man’s boasting but is something that God brings forth in actual practice; it is the revelation of God’s essence” (“God Himself, the Unique IV”).
 As I contemplated God’s words, I thought of how God is the Creator and is supreme, and yet He has personally incarnated to express His words and perform His work to save man.
 What’s more, God has never once during His work spoken condescendingly to man, much less lectured man.
 Instead, He just quietly expresses the truth, supplies us according to our needs and shortcomings, and works to save us with the greatest patience and love.
 God’s essence is so beautiful and good, so loveable, and it is worth us emulating!
 But when I reflected on my own actions and behavior, I saw that when I’d tried to support Sister Zhang several times only to see that her state remained just as negative as it was before, I had lost my patience, I had belittled her, looked down on her, and had decided that she was not a pursuer of the truth.
 Only then did I realize that my own nature was so arrogant, and that I was not loving or patient toward others at all.
 Not only had I failed to help my sister to leave her pain behind, but I had also made her feel constrained, and by doing this I had truly failed to live up to God’s commission.
 I then no longer wished to rely on my arrogant disposition in my approach to my sister but wished only to fellowship with her with an open heart.

 After that, I opened up to my sister about my inner corruption, and I apologized to her.
 Unexpectedly, my sister also told me her innermost thoughts and, at that moment, I felt as though our relationship had instantly become a lot closer.
 Later, under God’s guidance, I found many chapters of God’s words that I could use against the state she had found herself in and, through fellowshiping God’s words, she came to understand that her husband had strayed because he had been deceived and corrupted by the evil trends of Satan.
 She also came to see that, as human beings, if we do not come before God and do not understand the truth, then we are unable to tell the difference between what is positive and what is negative, we are unable to withstand the invasion of this evil tide, we lose our humanity, our reason, our dignity and integrity, we regard having an affair as normal, and the result of all this is that we cause great harm to our families.
 After she’d understood these things, my sister’s state improved a great deal and she was no longer pained by her husband’s betrayal.
 Instead, she became able to let go of the resentment in her heart and face the end of her marriage with equanimity, whilst at the same time she became willing toin earnest and repay His love.